go-iiif/go-iiif/README.md

 docker build -f Dockerfile.server -t go-iiif-server .
 ```

-You can also just run the handy `make docker-cli-build` target defined in the Makefile.

-To run the `iiif-server` container run:
+To start the `iiif-server` container run:

 ```
 $> docker run -it -p 6161:8080 \
+   -v /usr/local/go-iiif/docker/etc:/etc/iiif-server \
-   -v /usr/local/go-iiif/docker/etc:/etc/iiif-server -v /usr/local/go-iiif/docker/images:/usr/local/iiif-server \
+   -v /usr/local/go-iiif/docker/images:/usr/local/iiif-server \
    iiif-server \
    /bin/iiif-server -host 0.0.0.0 -config /etc/iiif-server/config.json

 2018/06/20 23:03:10 Listening for requests at 0.0.0.0:8080
 ```

+See the way we are mapping `/etc/iiif-server` and `/usr/local/iiif-server` to local directories?
+By default the `iiif-server` Dockerfile does not bundle config files or images.
+Maybe some day, but that day is not today.

-And then, in another terminal:
+Then, in another terminal:

 ```
 $> curl localhost:6161/test.jpg/info.json